ewd340/kr/README.md

 ```
 $ kr -g ~/key.sec
 ```
 The user is, then, prompted to type a passphrase if they want to protect the generated key.

-#### Predictable Keyfiles Generation `-g -u`
+#### Deterministic Keyfiles Generation `-g -u`

 Instead of storing private keys on disk and carrying them from a machine to another, one can opt to generate them on the spot every time they need them.